We've Got Answers

 Q: What is the grant deadline?

 A: The grant deadline is generally in April of each year.
 Specific dates and times will be included on the grant application.
 This is an on-line application so please plan accordingly.

 Q: When will grant awards be made?

-A: The Commission will review and make award recommendations each year in June.
-The recommendations will be presented to the Visit Bend board of directors for its final approval.
+A: The Commission will review and make award recommendations each year in May.
+The recommendations will be presented to the Visit Bend board of directors for its final approval in June.